 The following is guidance for website users looking to find a FIP profile or contact a FIP listed on FisheryProgress.org.
-For detailed information on the protocols FisheryProgress.org uses to review and display FIP information, download our FIP review guidelines.
+For detailed information on the protocols FisheryProgress.org uses to review and display FIP information, see our FIP Review Guidelines.
 For definitions of terms used throughout the site, please read our glossary.

 Searching for a FIP